-Jack Russell terriers are a smart breed of dog requiring a good training regimen to make them a suitable pet.
+Jack Russell terriers, sometimes called Jacks, are a smart breed of dog requiring a good training regimen to make them a suitable pet.
 They are easy to train because of their intelligence, but can also be manipulative.
 Their overwhelming smarts allow them to prey on the weakness of the owner and get away with anything they can.

 Herding dogs likely should be avoided with Jack Russells, but it depends on the training and the temperament of your particular animal.
 If the Jack Russell has been trained well it might not be a problem.
 Terriers tend to try to control other animals in the house, which may cause problems for herding dogs such as any kind of shepherd.
 This breed can get antsy and stressed if constantly dominated by a terrier.
 While the dogs will not likely fight, it will not be a pleasant atmosphere for the shepherd.

-Other watchdogs such as rottweilers and pit bulls can get along with the small dog but might not tolerate the aggression of the terrier.
+Other watchdogs such as Rottweilers and pit bulls can get along with the small dog but might not tolerate the aggression of the terrier.
 If they are introduced as puppies to the already-adult Jack Russell, you are more likely to have success.
 The pecking order is predetermined by age, allowing the younger dog to get used to the ways of your particular terrier.
 Bringing a Jack Russell puppy into the house with a large watchdog is not recommended.

 A bigger concern with Jack Russells is any kind of cat or rodent.
 Jack Russell terriers are hunting dogs and their instinct is to kill or corner cats and rodents.
 Not only will the dog constantly be going crazy trying to get to these pets, the other animals likely will be stressed to the point of ill health.
 The tension surrounding the bad mixture can cause health problems or possibly death of the animals under attack.